richardChenzhihui/DivScore/README.md

-# DivScore: Zero-Shot Detection of LLM-Generated Text in Specialized Domains
+# [EMNLP2025 Main] DivScore: Zero-Shot Detection of LLM-Generated Text in Specialized Domains

 This repository contains the official implementation for the paper: